kanmeugne/kanmeugne.github.io/_posts/dev/2022-05-03-setting-up-your-python-environment.md

 For example, let's copy the previous section's commands in a file and try them in a script mode :

-- Open an empty text file called `test.py` with your favorite editor and type in the following (make to save the file in your current workspace 😋 :
+- Open an empty text file called `test.py` with your favorite editor and type in the following (make sure to save the file in your current workspace 😋) :

     ```python
     #!/usr/bin/python3